-Offered in collaboration with the Department of Archaeology of Boston University, the Menorca Field School in Archaeological Heritage Management (Summer) is a five-week program, open to graduate and undergraduate students, that provides an intensive introduction to contemporary principles and practices of preserving the world’s cultural heritage.
+Offered in collaboration with the Department of Archaeology of Boston University, the Menorca Field School in Archeology and Heritage Management (Summer) is a five-week program, open to graduate and undergraduate students, that provides an intensive introduction to contemporary principles and practices of preserving the world’s cultural heritage.
 Through a combination of class lectures, field visits, and hands-on heritage projects on the island of Menorca, Spain, students explore how cultural heritage is identified, evaluated, preserved, and presented.
 No Spanish language skills are required,

 Requirements & Considerations

 - Open to both graduate and undergraduate students

 Students enroll in both of the following courses: